shrinivask007/Live_Score_ChromeExtension/README.md

-# Live Cricket Matches Extension
+# Live Cricket Matches Chrome Extension

 This extension fetches real-time cricket match data using the CricAPI and dynamically displays it in a responsive and easy-to-read format.
 Users can view ongoing match details, including the match name, type, and current status, all in a clean list format.